openwanderer/server/README.md

 `GET /panos` - retrieves panoramas by bounding box.
 Expects a query string parameter `bbox` containing a comma-separated list of bounding box parameters in order west, south, east and north.

-`POST /panorama/{id:[0-9]+}/rotate` - sets the pan, tilt and roll to the values supplied in a JSON object containing `pan`, `tilt` and `roll` fields, sent in the request body.
+`POST /panorama/{id:[0-9]+}/rotate` - sets the pan, tilt and roll corrections to the values supplied in a JSON object containing `pan`, `tilt` and `roll` fields, sent in the request body.
 If `auth` is set to `true`, only the panorama owner or administrators can perform this operation, otherwise 401 is returned.

 `POST /panorama/{id:[0-9]+/move` - moves the panorama position to the given latitude and longitude, supplied as `lat` and `lon` fields within a JSON object sent in the request body.
 If `auth` is set to `true`, only the panorama owner or administrators can perform this operation, otherwise 401 is returned.